alkwa-msft/AzureCommunicationServicesGetStartedApis/README.md

 - An Azure subscription
 - Azure Communication Services resource
 ### Getting set up:

 1. rename `local.settings.template.json` to `local.settings.json`

 The function app reads from local.settings.json NOT local.settings.template.json.
 Our git.ignore script avoids local.settings.json which reduces the chance of a leaked key in your repo

+This is necessary for the Function App to detect your functions

 2.
 ```json